EvilMog99/csy1018-assign1/README.txt

 the effect for large blocks of content held within the page.

 One of the features which wasn't implemented so well was the resetting of the articles in terms of its display on other browsers.
-This is because although the website functions in the same way in Chrome and Firefox (to reset the articles to fit on the thinner screen), its media queries don't activate in the same way in Safari on Iphone devices, even if the "min-width" used to activate it is wider than the page is itself.
-However most aspects of the site are still visible and
+This is because although the website functions in the same way in Chrome and Firefox (to reset the articles to fit on the thinner screen), its media queries don't activate in the same way in Safari on Iphone devices.